buildingfirefoxos/site/building-blocks/buttons.md

 <hr>

-### Button list
+### List buttons
-Used when displaying a list of actions, or to trigger the display of a value selector.
+List buttons are used when displaying a list of actions, or to trigger the display of a value selector.

 <div>
   <h4>Example</h4>